RedHenDev/vibe/README.md

 -refac = something to refactor

 to do

+-i optimize more fully in anticipation of less capable machines

 -dev woods in only certain areas; option to decide manually as well as 'background' deployment of wooded areas from world seed.